Vehicle Maintenance to Conserve Fuel

 Recommended Motor Oil

 Using the manufacturer's recommended grade of motor oil in an engine can improve fuel economy by 1%–2%.
 Check your owner's manual for the manufacturer's recommended grade of motor oil.
-Also, you may select motor oil that contains friction-reducing additives that improve fuel economy; look for oil labeled "Energy Conserving" on the American Petroleum Institute service symbol.
-Drivers can also consider synthetic oils which may improve fuel economy in light-duty vehicles by reducing friction in the engine.
-Learn more about synthetic oils.
+Also, you may select motor oil that contains friction-reducing additives that improve fuel economy; look for oil labeled "Resource Conserving" on the American Petroleum Institute service symbol.
+Drivers can also consider synthetic oils, which may improve fuel economy in light-duty vehicles by reducing friction in the engine.

-Regular engine tune-ups ensure that your vehicle is running efficiently and can save you time and money in the long run.
+Regular maintenance tune-ups ensures that your vehicle is running efficiently and can save you time and money in the long run.
 Tuning a neglected vehicle or fixing one that failed an emissions test can increase fuel economy by an average of 4%, based on the repair type and quality.
-See your owner’s manual for manufacturer recommendations on when to get tune-ups.
-For more information on key maintenance areas to focus on to improve fuel economy, refer to the North American Council for Freight Efficiency's maintenance confidence report.
+See your owner’s manual for the manufacturer recommended maintenance schedule.
+For more information on areas to improve fuel economy, refer to the North American Council for Freight Efficiency's maintenance confidence report.